arviCV/eins-backend/README.md

 We have to  create a new user and form fields username and password for sign up To authenticates the user and set a cookie session for the client for login Log out and clears the session cookie
-Returns the current logged-in user info
+Returns the current logged-in user information